benclifford/hallowbit/README.md

 of those from poundland.

 Also make snake program I wrote the other day display on both the microbit (with brightness control) and neopixel matrix (with colour control)

+### 2018-10-25

+Didn't get round to doing that power supply stuff yesterday.

+This morning soldering buttons - with the buttons in place, I'll have usable hardware as long as I don't light the LEDs up too brightly, so that unlocks more potential.

+Which pins to use?

+It's a jumble of "you can use any pin" vs "other functionality which might interfere (eg LEDs, i2c)"

+the obvious pins are 0 1 2 - the big ones.

+I'm already using 0 for the neopixel.

+8,16 look to behave the same.

+so:

+0  neopixel

+1  button blue

+2
+8
+16

+I'll use 0v on the other side of the switch so need to set pullup mode on the button.

+the docs say 0,1,2 have external pullsups, so pullup mode is what i wants anyway...

+set_pull is not very documented. - see microbit/micropython PR #382

+on a practical note, I'm going to stay somewhere else from today until the halloween party that I want this for - so I need to pack up the things I think I will need into a small bag, and hope I've got everything.